djeada/Frontend-Notes/notes/03_css_frameworks.md

 ## CSS Preprocessors

-CSS preprocessors are scripting languages that are used to expand standard CSS features with new functionality that is typically borrowed from another programming language.
+CSS preprocessors are scripting languages that extend standard CSS features with new functionality borrowed from other programming languages.
 Variables, nesting, inheritance, mixins, functions, and mathematical operations are common examples.
-Important: they don't give anything you can't accomplish with plain old CSS, only a different way of doing things that someone thought was more efficient.
+While preprocessors don't introduce anything that can't be accomplished with plain CSS, they offer a more efficient way of doing things.

-The two most common ones are:
+The two most common preprocessors are:

 * [SASS / SCSS](https://sass-lang.com/)
 * [LESS](https://lesscss.org/)

 ### An outline of common features

-Let's look at some of the most common CSS preprocessor features and how they compare to CSS4.
+Let's look at some of the most common CSS preprocessor features and how they compare to CSS4, the latest version of CSS.

 #### Variables

-Variables are used to provide values names that will be used in various parts of the code.
-For example, if you used red as value in several properties and then decided to change it to blue, you may update the value in one place if you used a variable or try to track down all those places separately otherwise.
+Variables provide named values used in various parts of the code.
+For example, if you used red as a value in several properties and then decided to change it to blue, you can update the value in one place if you used a variable, or you would need to track down all instances separately otherwise.

 CSS: